-The teacher/Examiner should be positioned so that s/he faces the candidates when they enter the room, with a table between him/herself and the candidates.
+The teacher/Examiner should be positioned so that they face the candidates when they enter the room, with a table between themselves and the candidates.
 Candidates should not be positioned where they can see what the teacher/Examiner is writing on the mark sheets as this can be distracting.